gabrielweyer/ui-tests/README.md

 ## Configuration

-Some tests require a `Goodreads` account to run.
+Tests require a `Reddit` account to run.

-The configuration of secrets is explained in the [Selenium C#](./selenium-csharp/README.md) and [Puppeteer](./puppeteer/README.md) `READMEs`.
+The configuration of secrets is explained in the [Selenium C#](./selenium-csharp/README.md) and [Puppeteer](./puppeteer/README.md) `README`s.

 ## Tests

-- Load a user profile and assert the full name
+- Sign-in with a test user and assert that the user menu is present
-- Sign-in with a test user and assert that the "My Books" header link is present
+- Load the user profile and assert the username

 ## Continuous Integration